 We still do not fully understand the cause of IBD.
 Likely causes include bacterial infection, dietary allergy or intolerance, genetic influence and parasites, which cause cats to produce antibodies that attack their digestive tract.

-There is a new focus on the role of gut microbiome that are a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system and regulating the production of antibodies.
+There is a new focus on the role of the gut microbiome that is a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system and regulating the production of antibodies.